thegenemyers/DAZZ_DB/README.md

 By default a .fasta file of the read sequences is displayed.
 If the -q option is set, then the QV streams are also displayed in a non-standard modification of the fasta format.
 If the -n option is set then the DNA sequence is *not* displayed.
-If the -Q option is set then a .quiva file is displayed  and in this case the -n and -m options mayt not be set (and the -q and -w options have no effect).
+If the -Q option is set then a .quiva file is displayed and in this case the -m, a, and A options may not be set (and the -q, n, and w options have no effect).
+If the -A option is set then an .arrow file is displayed and in this case the -m, q, and Q options may not be set (and the -a and n option has no effect).

 If one or more masks are set with the -m option then the track intervals are also displayed in an additional header line and the bases within an interval are displayed